-Since our inception, we have undertaken various projects which promote conflict resolution in different areas.
+Since our inception, we have undertaken various projects which promote restorative approaches.
 This has included:

 - Working in schools and producing a peer mediation manual